BLEMF 2024

 Blow me down!

-Learn how to fight like a pirate without hurting a fly from a certified, professional stage combat instructor!
-Set sail across the Mediterranean with our crew of swashbuckling rogues, and thrust and slash your way to victory like the dreaded Redbeard himself.
-And if you dare to enter the pirate’s den for this seafaring adventure, you get to take home your own (foam!) sword to vanquish your foes—Aaarrrggghhh!
+Fight like a pirate without hurting a fly with a certified, professional stage combat instructor!
+In our most active and popular workshop, at BLEMF for the third year in a row, kids and adults learn moves and postures, get comfortable with basic dueling choreography, and engage in battle with a partner, thrusting and slashing their way to victory.
+If you dare to enter the pirate’s den for this seafaring adventure, you get to keep your own (foam!) sword to vanquish your foes at home or in distant lands!

 Led by Andrés X. López